-On September 6th of this year, Co-Chairman Jim Barksdale and I sent a letter to the President on behalf of the Task Force with our thoughts on the progress of the Information Sharing Environment (ISE).
-The letter is attached and is available on Markle's website (www.markle.org) and my remarks today largely parallel it.
+On September 6th of this year, Co-Chairmen Jim Barksdale and Zoë Baird sent a letter to the President on behalf of the Task Force with our thoughts on the progress of the Information Sharing Environment (ISE).
+The letter is attached and is available on Markle's website (www.markle.org), as is the response from the White House.
+In addition Zoë Baird testified to the House Intelligence Subcommittee on Oversight at an Open Hearing on the Office of the Director of National Intelligence on October 19, 2005.
+My remarks today largely parallel and mirror the letter and subsequent testimony.